 SPRMRKT and SPRMRKT Daily

 These two SPRMRKT branches offer mouth-watering all-day breakfast menus that fans of fry-ups in particular should try.
-The English Breakfast ($28) features eggs cooked in any style, accompanied by bacon, vine-ripened tomatoes, sautéed mushrooms, roasted baby potatoes, Kurobuta pork sausage, toasted brioche and caramelised onions.
-Other items to add to your must-try list are the Eggs Royale ($19), Avocado Toast ($8, SPRMRKT only), and weekend special ‘DE’ Breakfast ($17, SPRMRKT only) – a single pancake with scrambled eggs and bacon, served with maple syrup, fresh cream and mixed cut fruit.
+The Breakfast Platter features eggs cooked in any style, accompanied by bacon, confit tomato, sautéed mushrooms, pork sausages and fresh toast.
+Other items to add to your must-try list are buttermilk pancakes, served savoury or sweet.

-Each of The Providore’s four restaurants – OUE Downtown Gallery, Raffles Place, Mandarin Gallery and Tangs – has its own breakfast timings, but regardless of location you can anticipate a filling English Breakfast ($20.50), with poached, scrambled or fried eggs served with sautéed mushrooms, roasted tomato, grilled bacon, pork sausage and sourdough toast.
+Each of The Providore’s restaurants has its own breakfast timings, but regardless of location you can anticipate a filling English Breakfast, which comes with poached, scrambled or fried eggs served with sautéed mushrooms, roasted tomato, grilled bacon, pork sausage and sourdough toast.

 Four outlets islandwide